-Call our lawyers if you have any questions about the relevant laws in South Carolina.
-We know the laws that may affect your claim.
+Call our local lawyers if you have any questions about laws relevant to a wrongful death claim.
+We understand the laws that may affect your case.

 Elements of a Wrongful Death Claim

-The only way to know if you have a wrongful death case is to consult our experienced attorneys.
+The best way to know if you have a wrongful death case in Columbia is to consult our experienced attorneys.
 During your free case evaluation, we can determine if the elements of such a claim are present, such as:

 - Your loved one’s death was caused by someone else’s negligence, recklessness, or by an intentional act